-Read our 2018 annual report
+Read our 2022 annual report

 Imagine you are a young person in an isolated and conservative rural village.
 As you grow into adolescence, how do you learn about sexual health?
 Who do you turn to for family planning advice?

 Adolescence is a universally bewildering time.
 New feelings and changing bodies burst the comfortable bubble of childhood and wreak havoc.
 However, the normal confusion of these years can soon lead way to serious health risks if adolescents aren’t supported and informed on their sexual and reproductive health.

-Our team is empowering young people to break cultural and logistical barriers by learning about sexual health – in and with their own communities.
-In partnership with Grassroot Soccer South Africa, we’re using soccer – or football! – to educate, inspire and mobilise young people to actively participate in sexual health education activities.
+Our team is empowering young people to break cultural and logistical barriers by learning about sexual health in and with their own communities.
+In partnership with Grassroot Soccer South Africa, we’re using soccer (or football!) to educate, inspire and mobilise young people to actively participate in sexual health education activities.

 Since 2013, the project has trained 70 coaches who have reached over 9,500 young people through the Skillz Malawi and Skillz Girl programmes.
-Skillz Girl – for girls only, as the name suggests – places more emphasis on sexuality and reproductive health in addition to HIV prevention and life skills.
-However both programmes have a healthy mix of soccer and education, and they are having far-reaching impacts.
+Skillz Girl – for girls only, as the name suggests – places more emphasis on sexuality and reproductive health, in addition to HIV prevention and life skills.
+However, both programmes have a healthy mix of soccer and education, and they are having far-reaching impacts.

-Happy Kwenda, one of two coaches in Malengachanzi underlines the impact of the programmes, on participants and coaches alike:
+Happy Kwenda, one of two coaches in Malengachanzi, underlines the impact of the programmes on participants and coaches alike.

 In this case, the wonders of technology can mean the difference between life and death.
-Chipatala cha pa foni (free hot line) is a mobile phone health initiative supported by Concern that allows women of child-bearing age to be assisted over the phone by healthcare professionals.
+Chipatala cha pa foni (free hotline) is a mobile phone health initiative supported by Concern that allows women of child-bearing age to be assisted over the phone by healthcare professionals.

 After describing her symptoms, the hotline team advised her that she should seek help immediately.
-Dyna received treatment at the hospital and she later gave birth, by cesarean section, to a healthy baby boy named Benjamin.
-After Benjamin’s birth, she was supported by phone with advice on breast feeding, nutrition, hygiene and family planning methods.
+Dyna received treatment at the hospital and she later gave birth, by caesarean section, to a healthy baby boy named Benjamin.
+After Benjamin’s birth, she was supported by phone with advice on breastfeeding, nutrition, hygiene and family planning methods.

 However, the service is still contending with challenges from some quarters of the community who are suspicious of technology.
 Volunteers on the project have even reported that some associate the service with Satanism.
-Young people like Dyna who have used the service are trying to counter such misconceptions by spreading the word about their experiences.
+Young people like Dyna, who have used the service, are trying to counter such misconceptions by spreading the word about their experiences.